nkirue/AirBnB_clone/README.md

 0x00.
-AirBnB clone - The console
+AirBnB clone - The console project

 Description:
 The console serves as the initial component in the development of the AirBnB project, aiming to deploy a simplified version of the AirBnB website (HBnB).
 In this phase, a command interpreter has been designed to handle object management for the AirBnB website.
 This is the first step towards building our first full-fledged web application, the AirBnB clone.

 Key functionalities of the command interpreter for managing AirBnB clone objects include:

-Creating a new object.
+To create a new object.
 Retrieving an object from either a file or a database.
 Performing operations on objects.
 Updating attributes of an object.